-The Board oversees the overall direction of the Group's ESG strategies and the Group sets up ESG programs to align with the direction.
+The Board of Directors (the "Board") oversees the overall direction of the Group's ESG strategies and the Group sets up ESG programs to align with the direction.
 ESG performance is measured, reviewed and reported to management regularly for continuous improvement.

-We maintain an open and transparent dialogue with our stakeholders, including employees, customers, shareholders, suppliers/contractors, and the wider community, to understand their aspirations, collect their views and act on their feedback.
-We continue to interact with our stakeholders on an ongoing basis across various platforms, such as meetings, interviews and surveys.
-The key interests and concerns of our stakeholders are summarised and analysed to help us identify the key ESG issues, which have been reflected via the respective disclosures in the rest of this report.
+We maintain an open and transparent dialogue with our stakeholders, including employees, customers, shareholders, suppliers, contractors, and the wider community, to understand their aspirations, collect their views and act on their feedback.
+We continue to interact with our stakeholders on an ongoing basis across various platforms and channels, such as meetings, interviews and surveys.
+The key interests and concerns of our stakeholders have been summarised and analysed to help us identify the key ESG issues, which are reflected via the respective disclosures in the rest of this report.